Digital conversation

-A digital conversation is a scripted dialogue which takes place between a person and a computer via any digital medium from web browsers and PDAs to mobile phones and Interactive television.
+A digital conversation is a scripted dialogue between a person and a computer through various digital mediums, including web browsers, PDAs, mobile phones, and interactive television.

 Introduction

-A digital conversation is scripted by a human, uploaded to a server where it can be accessed as a web service by other humans (consumers, employees etc.) and used to impart information to them, whether that information is advising them on the best camera to buy, helping them tailor make a credit card or engaging them in an interactive book.
+Digital conversations are scripted by humans, uploaded to a server where they can be accessed as a web service by other humans (consumers, employees, etc.) and used to impart information to them.

-A digital conversation can be undertaken simultaneously from multiple digital channels.
-The means used to access a digital conversation do not matter much as you will be calling the same digital conversation.
-This means that any changes made to a digital conversation are reflected across all channels immediately which allows digital conversations to evolve.
+A digital conversation can be undertaken simultaneously from multiple digital channels, with any changes made to a digital conversation reflected across all channels immediately.